Linear Fault Estimators for Nonlinear Systems: An Ultra-Local Model Design: Fault estimator design

 Using Proposition \ref{propos:finite_Hinf}, we can formulate a semi-definite program where we seek to minimize the $H_{\infty}$-norm of $T_{e_d \omega_a}(s)$.
 Similarly, using Proposition \ref{propos:finite_H2}, we can formulate another semi-definite program where we seek to minimize the $H_2$-norm of $T_{e_d \nu_a}(s)$.
-However, in the presence of both unknown perturbations ($\omega_a$ and $\nu_{a}$), the $H_{\infty}$-norm and $H_2$-norm can not be minimized simultaneously due to conflicting objectives.
-To attenuate the average effect of the measurement noise on the estimations errors, a relatively slow observer is required, which does not react to every small change in the measured output.
-On the other hand, to reduce the effect of $\omega_a$, a high-gain observer is preferred, which tries to estimate the fault as accurately as possible.
+However, in the presence of both unknown perturbations ($\omega_a$ and $\nu_{a}$), the $H_{\infty}$-norm and $H_2$-norm cannot be minimized simultaneously due to conflicting objectives.
+To attenuate the measurement noise effect on the estimations errors, a relatively slow observer is required, which does not react to every small change.
+In contrast, to reduce the effect of $\omega_a$, a high-gain observer is preferred, which tries to estimate the fault as accurately as possible.
 It follows that there is a trade-off between estimation performance the noise sensitivity.
-To address

 To address this trade-off, a convex program where we seek to minimize the $H_{\infty}$-norm and constrain the $H_2$-norm, for the same performance output $e_d$, is proposed.
-The same tools allow minimizing the $H_2$-norm for a constrained $H_{\infty}$-norm (as a dual problem), for which we present simulation results in Section \ref{sec:sim_results}.
-Moreover, we add the ISS LMI in \eqref{eq:stability_lmi} as a constraint to these programs to enforce that the resulting observer also guarantees boundedness for bounded perturbations and asymptotic stability for vanishing $\omega_a$ and $\nu_a$.
+The same tools allow minimizing the $H_2$-norm for a constrained $H_{\infty}$-norm, for which we present simulation results.
+Moreover, we add the ISS LMI in \eqref{eq:stability_lmi} as a constraint to these programs to enforce that the resulting observer also guarantees boundedness for bounded perturbations and asymptotic stability for vanishing $\omega_a$ and $\nu_{a}$.
 The latter is essential to avoid observer divergence.

 \begin{thm}\emph{\textbf{(Fault Estimator Design)} Consider the augmented dynamics \eqref{eq:augmented}, the estimator \eqref{eq:observer}, the corresponding estimation error dynamics \eqref{eq:error_system}, and the transfer functions \eqref{eq:tfs}.
 To design optimal mixed $H_2/H_{\infty}$ fault estimators \eqref{eq:observer}-\eqref{eq:algebraic_fault_estimate}, solve the following convex program